id-tech-3-tools/ET-extra-assets/README.md

 ## Installation

-- Download the repository as a ZIP and extract to "etmain" folder of your mapping installation.
+- Download the repository as a ZIP and extract to `etmain` folder of your mapping installation.
-- Add "models_fixed_mapobjects" and "blitz_sd_mm" to your shaderlist.txt.
+- Add `blitz_sd_mm` to your shaderlist.txt.

 ## Information